vanniktech/gradle-maven-publish-plugin/docs/central.md

 ## Secrets

+When publishing, you need to provide your Sonatype OSS credentials and signing GPG key.
-For the publishing to work the credentials for Sonatype OSS as well as for the GPG key that is used for signing need to provided.
-To keep them out of version control it is recommended to either put this into the `gradle.properties` file user home or to use environment variables for publishing from CI servers.
+To keep them out of version control, it is recommended to either put them in your user's home `gradle.properties` file or to use environment variables (when publishing from CI servers).

 === "~/.gradle/gradle.properties"